 To ensure security of your data and data of the Clients of your organisation, you shall also maintain the confidentiality of your password from Maxpay account.
 You are recommended to sign out of the Maxpay account when you have finished work with it.
 In any case responsibility for any loss of passwords and misuse of Maxpay account by third parties lays with you and your organisation.

-Maxpay shall also have the right to disclose the data to Maxpay contractors who may use such information only for the limited purposes of providing Maxpay Services to your organisation and of ensuring your maximum user experience with Maxpay.
-For the purpose of clarity, Maxpay cooperation with its contractors is based on the service agreements that contain data protection section.
+Maxpay during its business activity is entitled to transfer personal data to third parties who may use such information only for the limited purpose of providing services to clients and who are obligated to keep the information confidential.
+These persons include our professional advisers and contractors (such as lawyers, accountants, auditors, IT consultants, management consultants, and bank acquires), who are under a professional and contractual obligation to maintain confidentiality.
+It is our responsibility to ensure that the data we share is compliant with the conditions of processing and is shared securely.
+For the purpose of clarity, Maxpay's cooperation with its advisers and contractors is based on the service agreements that contain a data protection section.
 All the contractors are required to be in compliance with the data collection and processing regulations, as well as to keep all your information confidential.

 If your organisation transfers to us any personal data of its Clients, officers, representatives or any other natural persons, it shall be obliged to obtain prior consent or have other legal grounds for the collection, retention, use and processing of data and for transferring it to Maxpay.